noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 is write-only; any read of a TOD address will read time regardless of the state of the ALARM access bit. (->powerup.prg)

-(*) A specific sequence of events must be followed for proper setting and reading of TOD.
+A specific sequence of events must be followed for proper setting and reading of TOD.
 TOD is automatically stopped whenever a write to the Hours register occurs.
 The clock will not start again until after a write to the 10ths of seconds register.
 This assures TOD will always start at the desired time.
+(->write-stop.prg)

 (*) Since a carry from one stage to the next can occur at any time with respect to a read operation, a latching function is included to keep all Time Of Day